michsiec/housing-data-analysis/README.md

 # Housing Data Analysis using R
-Coursework project based on undertaking an analysis of a real world dataset (housing data).
+Coursework project based on undertaking an analysis of a real world dataset (housing data) using R language.

+## Overview
 The scope of the project includes:
 * Organising and cleaning the data
   * subsetting the data into specific data subset allocated